Naturopathic medicine & nutrition

 In North America, certified naturopathic physicians can also perform intravenous therapy, minor surgeries, and prescribe prescription-only medicines.

 The initial consultation is very thorough and takes about an hour.
 Your practitioner will examine for signs and symptoms of potential allergies, review your diet, stress levels and lifestyle imbalances.
-They will then prescribe tailored treatments that aim to remove any problems such as infection or toxicity.
+They will then prescribe tailored treatments that aim to remove any underlying problems, such as high levels of toxins.

-Follow-up sessions normally take 30 minutes.
-This is when the practitioner checks on how your prescribed treatment is working, and/or explain in some depth the results from any laboratory tests or diagnosis.
-They’ll take the time to explain the important role diet and lifestyle play on your health.
-And give you a realistic idea of how long any changes you make will take to work – to ensure that both they and you are happy with the results.
+Follow-up sessions normally take half an hour.
+This is when the practitioner checks on how your prescribed treatment is working, and/or explain in some detail the results from any laboratory tests or diagnosis.
+They’ll take the time to explain the important role diet and lifestyle plays on your health and give you a realistic idea of how long any changes you make will take to work – to ensure that both they and you are happy with the results.

 Along with being coached through healthy lifestyle changes, follow-up sessions will check on the healing effects of the therapies as they go through several stages to restore your body’s organs.
 These may involve detoxification, nutritional repair and restoring balance.